andybir/museum-quiz/project-worksheet.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-- Display three collections for user to learn about
+- Display a themed museum collections for user to learn about
 - Build out 5 objects with image and description per collection
 - Create a quiz for each collection with multiple choice options
 - Display results of quiz